catseye/yastasoti/README.md

     which is selected based on the URL of the link.
 *   tries to be idempotent and not create a new local file if the remote file hasn't changed
 *   handles links that are local files; checks if the file exists locally
+*   can log its actions verbosely to a specified logfile
+*   source code is a single, public-domain file with a single dependency (`requests`)

 ### Examples ###